Room Boundary Simulator

 When the first reflected wave (usually from the floor) arrives at the microphone or the ear drum, it creates a strong comb filtering pattern.
 Then, the second reflection creates a similar pattern, but due to the longer path way the pattern moves down in frequency.
 Depending on the path difference the second reflected wave partially fills the notch created by the first reflection.
 This process is repeated over and over with longer path ways and decreasing amplitude.
 As a result, large notches created by early reflections are partially filled in the steady state response.

-In the simulation we can see this process by selecting "Gated frequency response" and increasing the gate value from 1 msec to 50 msec.
+In the simulation we can see this process by selecting "Gated frequency response" and increasing the gate value from 1 ms to 50 ms.

 Some notes on room acoustics